 Dental Services Benefit Period……………………………...………………….
 July 1 through June 30

-All other HMK Services Benefit Period October 1 through September 30
+HMK Services Benefit Period October 1 through September 30

 The Benefits of this Schedule are subject to this Benefit Period unless otherwise specified.

 Copayment Varies by Covered Services

 There are no Copayments for covered services for families with at least one enrollee who is a Native American or Native Alaskan.
 This determination will be made by the Montana Department of Public Health and Human Services at the time of enrollment.